nag2mani/Calculus/README.md

 # Calculus
-This Repository contains problem/solution related to calculus for sem 2
+This Repository contains problem/solution related to calculus.